nephia/Nephia-Setup-Plugin-Bootstrap/README.md

 # NAME

-Nephia::Setup::Plugin::Bootstrap - Template for Nephia
+Nephia::Setup::Plugin::Bootstrap - Deploy Twitter Bootstrap and jQuery into your webapp

 # SYNOPSIS